 HOW TO USE THEM: Toss cleaned Brussels sprouts, toss with two tablespoons of olive oil and and roast at 350 degrees for about 20 minutes (just until they’re cooked through, but not burned).

 Carrots are my favorite vegetable of all time.
 I eat a lot of them.
 A lot.
 I am not even the least bit far sighted.
 Coincidence?
 I think not.
-Carrots are an inexpensive and convenient way to make your diet so much better.
+Whether carrots help our vision or not, they make the list of foods that detox, in part, because they’re an inexpensive and convenient way to make your diet so much better.

 - Consuming just ¼ cup of carrots a day helps to reduce the risk of cardiovascular disease.

-- Carrots are an excellent source of carotenoids, which help to prevent oxidation in the body.
+- Carrots are an excellent source of carotenoids, which help to prevent oxidation in our bodies.

-- Carrots contain provitamin-A, which helps improve both our immune system and vision.
+- Carrots contain vitamin A, which helps improve both our immune system, vision and skin.

 HOW TO USE THEM: The greatest benefits of carrots from in their raw form.
 Enjoy solo or paired with guacamole, hummus or black bean dip.